Last updated: January 16, 2023

 Dr. Rebecca Lee Crumpler was the first Black woman to earn a medical degree in the United States.
 A true pioneer, she battled deep-seated prejudice against women and African Americans in medicine.
-After earning her degree in Boston, she spent time in Richmond, Virginia after the Civil War, caring for formerly enslaved people.
+After earning her degree in Boston, she spent time in Richmond, Virginia after the American Civil War, caring for formerly enslaved people.
 In 1883, Dr. Crumpler published her Book of Medical Discourses.
 It chronicles her experiences as a doctor and provides guidance on maternal and child health.

 Born Rebecca Davis in Delaware in 1831, Crumpler was raised by an aunt in Pennsylvania who often helped care for sick neighbors.
 Those early experiences made her want to work to "relieve the suffering of others."
 In the early 1850s she moved to Massachusetts and became a nurse.